ColinPhilipJohnstone/Mors/README.md

 >>> star.Save()

-By default, the data will be saved into a file called 'star.pickle' but using the user can specify the name o the file using the filename argument in the call to Save().
+By default, the data will be saved into a file called 'star.pickle' but using the user can specify the name of the file using the filename argument in the call to Save().
 Saved stars can be loaded using the Load() function.

 >>> star = mors.Load("star.pickle")